 Chatbots have been popping up all over the place for years now – literally, since you’re most likely to encounter them appearing at the bottom of webpages asking if you need any help.

 Other possible places to meet these polite programs are messaging platforms (e.g. Skype, FB Messenger) or native apps, most commonly meant for employees and customer service.
-In fact, by Facebook’s 2018 measurements, there are 300,000 active chatbots on Messenger alone.
+In fact, we compiled a giant list of chatbot statistics to show you how important these conversational bots are.

 Chatbots, no matter where you find them, are designed to have conversations with humans.
 These conversations range from the rudimentary (e.g. “Tell me what time the train arrives”) to the more advanced (e.g. the likes of Alexa and Siri).